MBEDOBE/coming-soon/README.md

 ![comingsoon](/public/images/img1.jpg)

-# React Project - Build Portfolio Website [2022]
+# React Project - Build a Count Down Timer for a website project [2022]

-Welcome to my React and Node project to build a fully-functional portfolio website.
+This a simple website built with React and Bootstrap

+# React Concepts Applied
+1. Hooks
+- useRef
+- useEffect
+- useState

 ## Website